Skip to content

 event.userStore

-This property indicates the user store in which the currently authenticated user's identity or profile is being managed.
+This property indicates the user store that manages the currently authenticated user's identity or profile.

 event.organization